SeldonIO/seldon-core/ansible/README.md

 ansible-galaxy collection install kubernetes.core
 ```

-We have tested provided instructions on Python 3.8 - 3.11 with following version Python libraries
+We have tested provided instructions on Python 3.8 - 3.11 with following version of Python libraries

 | Python | Ansible | Docker | Kubernetes |
 |--------|---------|--------|------------|